blbadger/blbadger.github.io/3-body-problem-3.md

 ```
 which allows the loop to continue without waiting for each GPU to finish its computation and send data back to the CPU memory.

-There is one last ingredient we need: a synchronization step to prevent the process from completing prematurely.
+There are two final ingredients that we need to finish adapting this code for use with many GPUs.
+Firstly we need a synchronization step to prevent the process from completing prematurely.
 This can be done by adding `cudaDeviceSynchronize();` after the loop over `n_gpus`, which prevents further code from executing until the cuda devices on the current thread (all GPUs in this case) have completed their computation.
-The last note is that calling `free()` on the `cudaHostAlloc()` arrays leads to a segfault, one must instead use the proper cuda host deallocation.
+Lastly we need to de-allocate our pinned memory: simply calling `free()` on the `cudaHostAlloc()` arrays leads to a segfault, one must instead use the proper cuda host deallocation.
+Instead we need to explicitly free the pinned memory via the cuda function `cudaFreeHost(var)`.

 With that, we have a multi-gpu kernel that scales to any number of GPUs.
 The exact amount of time this would save any given computational procedure depends on a number of variables, but one can expect to find near-linear speedups for clusters with identical GPUs (meaning that for $n$ GPUs the expected completion time is $t/n$ where $t$ is the time to completion for a single GPU).
 This can be shown in practice, where a cluster with one V100 GPU completes 50k iterations of a 1000x1000 starting grid of the three body problem in 73.9 seconds, whereas four V100s complete the same in 18.8s which corresponds to a speedup of 3.93x, which is very close to the expected value of 4x.